technakal/nkeener-chatroom/README.md

     - Distribute the message to all users.
   - sendMessageToAll()
     - For each session, send the supplied message containing username, text content, type of message, and user count.

+## Acknowledgement

+- Thanks to Zayah117 for the [excellent video](https://www.youtube.com/watch?v=xkxjLPvLcEI&list=WL&index=6&t=0s) introduction to this project.
+Without his explanation of the requirements, I never would have finished this.